20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Country: Iran, Qatar, UK, Jordan | Language: Persian | Duration: 84 Mins.

 Stars: Narges Rashidi, Bobby Naderi & Avin Manshadi.

-Set in Tehran in 1988, at the height of the Iran-Iraq war, Under the Shadow centers on mother Shideh (Narges Rashdi), who has to protect her young daughter Dorsa (Avin Manshadi), after her husband is ordered off to battle.
+Set in Tehran in 1988, at the height of the Iran-Iraq war, Under the Shadow centers on mother Shideh (Narges Rashdi), who has to protect her young daughter Dorsa (Avin Manshadi) after her husband is ordered off to battle.
 Iranian director Babak Anvari’s horror breakthrough is deeply concerned with the plight of women under the post-revolution regime.
 Much of the movie takes place in a single apartment, which doesn’t come off as the usual haunted house with dark corners.
-Under the Shadow has been compared with “The Babadook” especially in its portrayal of shared sleep-deprivation in mother and child as well as an interior that morphs into a nightmare.
-This feminism horror film has become an instant hit on the festival circuit and is UK’s Oscar submission for Foreign Language category.
+Under the Shadow has been compared with “The Babadook” especially in its portrayal of shared sleep deprivation in mother and child as well as an interior that morphs into a nightmare.
+This feminist horror film has become an instant hit on the festival circuit and is UK’s Oscar submission for the Foreign Language category.

 Director: Vikramaditya Motwane.